Juan-VC-gh/Hackintosh-macOS-Dell-G7-7588/README.md

 * Wifi/Bluetooth: BCM94352Z (part: 08XRYC)
 * Ethernet: Qualcomm Atheros Killer E2400

 The above configuration is my current setup.
 I have only switched the NVMe drive and the wifi/bt card.
 Any NVMe will most likely work while for wireless networking there are not much good options, check the guide for more info.
-The guide should also work for the i5 laptop variant (battery will not probably last as long), remove CPUFriend.kext and CPUFriendDataProvider.kext inside OC/Kexts, power saving specific kernel extension for the i7-8750H.
+The guide should also work for the i5 laptop variant (battery will not probably last as long), remove CPUFriend.kext and CPUFriendDataProvider.kext inside OC/Kexts, power saving specific kernel extensions for the i7-8750H.

 ## Guide